| Languages: | go to language |

-Our hyphenators are not based on a hyphenated dictionary data base.
+Our hyphenators are not based on a hyphenated dictionary database, instead they rely on language models.

-Updated hyphenators are built on larger learning corpora and are validated on larger
+Upgraded hyphenators are built on larger learning corpora and are validated against an even larger shadow corpora.

 visit download page |